This is my list of favorites. The best places to eat in Miami. Some are fancy or expensive, this web but most are not.

 Michael’s Genuine Food & Drink

-The best restaurant in Miami, hands down.
+The best restaurant in Miami, sales hands down.
 It’s not the fanciest place, but the food is really the star here.
 Farm-to-table with Caribbean, local and Spanish influences.
 Favorite dishes: Peach & Radish salad (seasonal), Crispy Rice Cake, Fried hominy, Brunch Pop Tarts and special pastas.

 Check out sister-restaurant Harry’s Pizzeria nearby for delicious thin-crust, Escarole Salad with lemon and anchovies, and local beers.